Nishan-Vivek/High-Availability-WebApp-Project/README.md

 # High-Availability-WebApp-Project

-An AWS CloudFormation script that deploys the infrastructure for a high availability web application as specified by [Udacity](https://www,udacity.com) for Cloud DevOps Engineer - project 2.
+An AWS CloudFormation template that deploys the infrastructure for a high availability web application as specified by [Udacity](https://www,udacity.com) for Cloud DevOps Engineer - project 2.

 ## Specifications